♦ How soon do I need to register for a camp?

 ♦ If I pay only the deposit now, when is the balance due?

-♦ Does the Camp Health History Questionnaire require a physical examination or immunizations?
+♦ Does the Health Forms require a physical examination or immunizations?

 ♦ When will I get specific camp information and schedules?

-Precamp mailings will be available on each camp website 3 weeks prior to the camp start date.
+Precamp information will be available on the event camp website three weeks prior to the camp start date.
+Precamp information will be listed under "Before You Arrive" section of each event website.